Stem Cells – New Medical Miracle?

 The Norrsken Foundation and a number of angel investors, including co-founders of Voi and Kry, Johannes Schildt and Fredrik Hjelm, have invested €4 million in the business.

 Producing countless high-quality stem cells TreeFrog Therapeutics, a French firm, is likewise engaged in the production of stem cells, although in bioreactors.
 In its early years, TreeFrog focused on induced pluripotent stem cells, which may be developed into any type of human cell required for therapeutic purposes by being intentionally reprogrammed into an embryonic state from skin or blood cells.
 These can then be stimulated to develop into neurons to treat neurological problems, blood cells to treat leukemia patients, or cells to cure diabetes.
+Consulting with an experienced neurosurgeon in Lone Tree, Colorado can also give insight into stem cell therapies available for various health conditions, as many clinics are offering advanced treatments in this area.
 However, it ran into the issue that many cell producers are facing: since cells are living creatures, they are extremely brittle.
 Numerous cells might be harmed while being produced using a bioreactor.

 With its biomimetic hydrogel-like coating technique, TreeFrog is able to generate huge volumes of any type of cell without compromising on quality.
 Instead of selling its cells to research centers like Cellcolabs, the business is collaborating with select partners to develop cell treatments internally after raising $75 million in September 2021 to strengthen its technology.
 One of those collaborations is with a Japanese business that aids in the encapsulation of NK cells, commonly known as killer cells, which are used to treat cancer.